 - At least 60% marks in SSC (Matric) or an equivalent examination (such as O-levels) AND

 - Should have studied for HSSC or an equivalent qualification, for at least two years AND

 - At least 50% marks in HSSC or an equivalent qualification AND

 - studied Mathematics at the HSSC or equivalent level.
 OR

-pass HSSC level Mathematics exam within one year of admission, conducted by any one of the following:
+pass HSSC level Mathematics exam within one year of admission (for candidates with Pre-medical background), conducted by any one of the following: